 Patients with localized swelling but no urticaria are asked specifically about use of ACE inhibitors.

 The cause of angioedema is often obvious, and diagnostic tests are seldom required because most reactions are self-limited and do not recur.
 When angioedema is acute, no test is particularly useful.
-When it is chronic, thorough drug and dietary evaluation are warranted; if no cause is obvious, testing for C1 inhibitor deficiency should be considered (see Diagnosis).
+When it is chronic, thorough drug and dietary evaluation are warranted; if no cause is obvious or if family members have it, testing for C1 inhibitor deficiency should be considered to check for hereditary or acquired angioedema (see Diagnosis).

 Erythropoietic protoporphyria may mimic allergic forms of angioedema; both can cause edema and erythema after exposure to sunlight.
 The two can be distinguished by measuring blood and fecal porphyrins (see Erythropoietic Protoporphyria).